Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 Example::

-    # default used by the Trainer (current setting for torch.backends.cudnn.benchmark is unchanged)
+    # default used by the Trainer (will use whatever the current value for torch.backends.cudnn.benchmark is)
     trainer = Trainer(benchmark=None)

 deterministic